 Treatment for dry mouth depends on the cause.

-Bacteria from plaque produce by –products which irritate the gums resulting in inflammation.
-Gums are swollen, and red with some bleeding.
+Bacteria from plaque produce byproducts which irritate the gums resulting in inflammation.
+Gums appear swollen and red with some bleeding.

-Inflammation progresses into the supporting structures of the teeth, resulting in bone loss or pocketing, gums bleed easily.
+Inflammation progresses into the supporting structures of the teeth, resulting in bone loss or pocketing and gums bleed easily

-Continued inflammation and destruction of the supporting structures of the teeth, bone loss is more noticeable, there may be some tooth mobility, and bone loss extends between roots of teeth.
+Continued inflammation and destruction of the supporting structures of the teeth.
+Bone loss is more noticeable with possible tooth mobility.
+Bone loss extends between the roots of teeth

-Bone loss and tooth mobility increased, and will eventually lose one or more teeth.
+Bone loss and tooth mobility are increased and will eventually cause loss of one or more teeth.

 A dull, constant headache or sore jaw when you wake up is a telltale symptom of grinding.
 In some cases, chronic grinding can result in fracturing, loosening, or loss of teeth.
-Severe grinding can also affect your jaw, TMJ.
+Severe grinding can also affect your jaw, causing TMJ disorders.